jburguete/fractal/2.10.13/README.md

 libraries and utilities.
 You can follow detailed instructions in [install-unix](https://github.com/jburguete/install-unix/blob/master/tutorial.pdf)

-On NetBSD 8.0 you have to do first on the building terminal:
+On NetBSD 8.0, to compile with last GCC version you have to do first on the building terminal:
 > $ export PATH=/usr/pkg/gcc8/bin:$PATH"

 On OpenBSD 6.4 you have to do first on the building terminal: